-The DVC-2000 has five basic operating modes described in detail below.
+The DVC-1500 has five basic operating modes described in detail below.
 Each mode can be operated at either 20 or 40 MHz and can support binning and region of interest.
-Cooled cameras utilize proprietary timing to completely remove "diode glow" from the CCD circuitry during long exposures.
+All cameras utilize proprietary timing to reduce "diode glow" in the CCD during long exposures.

 All operational modes are initiated by a trigger signal.
 In the case of continuous modes, the trigger initiates the stream and the camera continues to run in streaming mode until explicitly disabled.
-The edge-triggered, single-frame mode produces one exposure in response to the leading (falling) edge of the trigger signal.
-Finally, in bulb mode, the camera exposes for the duration of the trigger pulse, beginning on the leading (falling) edge and ending on the trailing edge.
+The edge-triggered, single-frame mode produces one exposure in response to the leading (default: falling) edge of the trigger signal.
+Finally, in bulb mode, the camera exposes for the duration of the trigger pulse, beginning on the leading (default: falling) edge and ending on the trailing edge.
 Readout occurs immediately after the trailing edge.